 Elastic bands are an effective alternative to identification solutions designed specifically for people with sight loss.

-The afro comb is a fantastic solution for chopping fruit and vegetables safely if you have a visual impairment.
+The afro comb is a fantastic product for chopping fruit and vegetables safely if you have a visual impairment.
 Just push the afro comb into what you want to chop, and use it as a guide for the knife as you cut between the afro comb’s prongs.

 You do not need to have your fingers anywhere near the knife when chopping and it helps you to cut even slices.
 Watch our video to see Mark demonstrate using an afro comb on a range of vegetables.

 This is just a selection of some of the products that happen to be accessible or make your life easier if you have sight loss.
-These products provide mainstream, and easily available, solutions to help you to be more independent, which we’re all about at Henshaws.
+These products provide mainstream, and easily available, ways to help you to be more independent, which we’re all about at Henshaws.